 In the laboratory, chaga has been found to be effective against melanoma (Youn 2014), cervical (Zhao 2014), colon (Lemieszek 2011), lung and breast cancer (Nagajyothi 2014), sarcoma (Chung 2010), lymphoma and leukemia (Patel 2012).
 It needs emphasizing that – despite many anecdotes – we do not know if the same would be true in the human clinical situation.
 But, by all accounts, chaga is relatively non-toxic, readily available in northern forests and non-patentable.
 I believe this accounts for the fact that no one is rushing to test its actual effects in cancer.

 How to Make Chaga Tea

-Chaga is readily available over the Internet, including at Amazon.com.
+Chaga is readily available in stores and online.
 One can buy it in powder form or conveniently in capsules.
 However, I prefer to buy it in chunks, where I can judge for myself the freshness and quality of the product.
 The two main sources are from Siberia and Maine.
-Perhaps because I once lived in the state, I favor the Maine product.
+Perhaps because I once lived in the state, I favour the Maine product.
 Chaga is common above the area of Rangeley, Maine.